Vin0th14/Telangana-growth-analysis/README.md

 * Analyze trends and patterns within each department.
 * Identify growth opportunities and areas needing attention.
-* Find correlation among these departments and report the overall growth of the state through insights and relevant visuals
+* Find correlation among these departments and report the overall growth of the state through insights and relevant visuals.

 # Task list
 1. How does the revenue generated from document registration vary